Tonbandgerät

 Streaming Backend Config:

-Set to 1 to enable the streaming backend.
-Note that exactly one backend must be enabled!
+to enable the streaming backend.
+Note that exactly one backend must be

 Snapshot Backend Config:

-Set to 1 to enable the snapshot backend.
-Note that exactly one backend must be enabled!
+to enable the snapshot backend.
+Note that exactly one backend must be

 Size of the per-core snapshot buffer in bytes, if enabled.